A collection of Buddhist articles, essays and sermons

-Doubt – An uncertainty of mind can produce only a lack of understanding.
-But, doubt must not be confused with a withholding of judgement, of consent and support, which is the attitude of an open mind.
+Doubt – An uncertainty of the mind can produce only a lack of understanding.
+But, doubt must not be confused with the withholding of judgement, of consent and support, which is the attitude of an open mind.

 Freedom – Freedom rests upon the principle of non-resistance to all the things which seem evil or painful to our natural love of self.
 But non-resistance alone can accomplish nothing good unless, behind it, there is a strong love for righteousness and truth.

 Four Noble Truths – 1.
 Life means suffering 2.
 The origin of suffering is attachment.
 3. The cessation of suffering is attainable.
 4. The path to the cessation of suffering.

 God idea – To trace the origin and development of the God idea, one must go back to the time when civilization was still in its infancy and modern science was still unknown.

 Finding peace amidst strife and conflict – As long as man is dominated by ignorance, selfishness, injustice, vengeance and other kindred evil destructive forces, no one will be safe from him.